marcgg/marcgg.github.com/_posts/2013-08-29-appgyver-steroids-iphone-hybrid-javascript.md

 {% include JB/setup %}

-***Update 9 April 2014**: Since this post, I've written another article going with [tips & tricks to know when building a Steroids.js app (or any hybrid app really)](/blog/2014/04/09/phonegap-steroids-hybrid-native-app-tips/).
+***Update 9 April 2014**: Since this post, I released a [quantified self app](http://liffapp.io) using SteroidsJs and wrote another article with [tips & tricks to know when building a Steroids.js app](/blog/2014/04/09/phonegap-steroids-hybrid-native-app-tips/) (or any hybrid app really).
 300ms delay, overscroll, text rendering, 1px borders, local storage, performances, i18n ... it's all there!*